 When you visit a website or application, requests are made to the remote server and this server responds back with the data.
 This transmission of data from the local machine to remove server is done over the public internet and it causes some delay.

-While we cannot beat the laws of physics and but we can definitely avoid these latencies by reducing this distance significantly.
+While we cannot beat the laws of physics, we can definitely avoid these latencies by reducing the distance significantly.
 A CDN can help us reduce this distance by caching the static content in multiple servers worldwide, possibly near the location of visitors.

 What is a CDN?

 A CDN is a Content Delivery Network.
 In simpler terms, a CDN provides the fastest way to deliver content from your website application to the people based in that geographical location.